 Again, make sure to communicate clearly what people are getting.
 The localization box on Steam allows to specify exactly which of the aspects: Interface, Full Audio, Sub Titles have been translated.

 If you have other games on the Steam store page, you can also use the text to add a link to your other games.
 You may also link to your Discord community.
+(Why you need community management for your game.)
 Make sure to use a custom image for that so that the link is more visible.
 Steam doesn’t exactly like when people put links leading to outside pages, but plenty of developers are featuring them so, it does not seem to bother them too much.

 Tags control under which search terms your game can appear.
 According to Steam you may add up to 5 tags.
 Players are able to add additional tags as they wish.
 Getting your tags right can be the difference between being recommended on another super popular game or disappearing into the void.
 Unfortunately, nobody has really figured out how to use the tags to the best.
 Your best course of action is still to experiment and try different setups.